 So far, Turtle Atlas volunteers have entered about 450 sightings of ten different species over a two-year period.
 “The records we get from the public help to drive our conservation efforts,” says Lori Erb, a turtle biologist at NHESP.
 “We need to know where the turtles are in order to protect them.”

 Story by Alisa Opar.
 This article originally appeared in Plenty in February 2008.
-This story was added to MNN.com in June 2009.
+This story was added to MNN.com.